About Hiroshima University

 In 1995, Hiroshima University was moved from Hiroshima City to Higashi-Hiroshima (apart from the Medicine and Dentistry Departments, which remain in Hiroshima City).
 Separated from the bustling city and surrounded by an abundance of nature, the vast Higashi-Hiroshima Campus provides the perfect study environment.

-(3) Total Numbers of Accepted International Students and numbers of Students for Japanese Language and Culture Study Program for the past 3 years
+③ Total Number of Accepted International Students and number of Students for Japanese Language and Culture Study Program for the past 3 years

 Hiroshima City and Higashi-Hiroshima City are located in the Southern region of Hiroshima Prefecture.
 Both have direct access to the Seto Inland Sea, a mild climate, and are famous for their seaweed and oysters.
 The mountain area of northern Hiroshima Prefecture is famous for the traditional entertainment known as Kagura.
 One can also find many ruins of ‘Tatara (ironworks)’ in this area.